bisdn/bisdn.github.io/introduction_cawr.md

       +------+    +------+       +
 ```

-## LACP and Topology Discovery
+## Topology Discovery (LACP and LLDP)
-CAWR adds LACP and topology discovery functionality to the basebox setup.
-It detects LACP traffic and is able to automatically configure the switches while retaining the single-port abstraction presented to baseboxd.
-It keeps track of the devices connected across the two switches and maintains efficient layer 2 traffic forwarding between the switches, servers and uplinks.
+CAWR adds LACP and LLDP-based topology discovery to the basebox setup.
+On startup, CAWR first uses LLDP to detect internal links (ports between switches).
+Once the internal topology is mapped it starts looking for LACP beacon messages to discover the servers connected to the switches and configure their bonds.
+Finally, LACP is used to continously monitor links and detect port connections and disconnection.

 ## Additional Resources
 1. [OF-DPA 2.0][ofdpa]